TheMisfit68/ModbusDriver/Sources/ModbusDriver/Documentation.docc/Getting-started.md

 | 30001 - 39999 | Input Registers | 16 bit word | Read-only |
 | 40001 - 49999 | Holding Registers | 16 bit word | Read-write |

-Lets define a _hardwareconfiguration_ containing a 4 channel digital input module and a 4 channel digital output module in the first 2 slotst of the very first rack of ``IOModule``s.
+Lets define a _hardwareconfiguration_ containing a 4 channel digital input module and a 4 channel digital output module in the first 2 slots of the very first rack of ``ModbusModule``s.

 ```swift